 Land and Sea Breezes

-As the names suggest, the two breezes occur along coastal areas or areas with adjacent large water bodies.
+As the names suggest, the two breezes occur in coastal areas or areas with adjacent large water bodies.
 Water and land have different heating abilities.
 Water takes a bit more time to warm up and is able to retain the heat longer than land does.

 Now let us see the two diagrams below: